Thu, November 30, 2017

-Effective September 9, 2017, PRCI has a position open for a research program manager.
+Effective immediately, PRCI has a position open for a research program manager.
 The job description for this position is:

 Program Manager – Integrity & Inspection

 Pipeline Research Council International (PRCI) is a not-for-profit, research consortium comprised of leading energy pipeline companies worldwide, and key equipment manufacturers, vendors and service providers who support the pipeline industry.
 PRCI plans, implements and executes a research and development program under the guidance of its member company representatives that engages world-class research contractors to conduct projects.
 PRCI operates a Technology Development Center (TDC) in Houston, TX, where PRCI-funded, member-funded and NDE/ILI vendor-funded research is conducted.